 The time it takes to buy Bitcoin with PayPal using LocalBitcoins isn’t long at all.
-In fact, it should not take you more than 10 minutes to complete the trade!
+It should not take you more than 10 minutes to complete the trade!

 So, now you know what LocalBitcoins is, the next part of my ‘How to buy Litecoin with PayPal’ guide is going to look at their fees!

 When buying coins at LocalBitcoins, the platform doesn’t charge any fees to the buyer.
 Instead, the seller chooses the rate that they want to charge.
 The prices can vary quite a lot, meaning that you can sometimes pay at a rate which is much higher than the current market price.